Table of Contents

 How to Beat Prescription Drug Addiction

 When asking how to beat prescription drug addiction, the first step to take is to seek professional treatment.
-It is next to impossible to safely get off these drugs without a medically supervised detox and a structured treatment program.
+It is next to impossible to safely get off these drugs without a supervised detox and a structured treatment program.
 During the intake process, a complete assessment will be conducted to determine the best course of treatment for the particular prescription drug of abuse, as it varies accordingly.

 Detoxification is the first step in recovery.
 Detox and withdrawal is unpleasant and many individuals attempt to go through it alone on their own.
 This is never recommended, as the withdrawal symptoms can be so uncomfortable or painful that the individual will discontinue their efforts and return to the drug.
-For a successful and safe detox, the individual should be in a supervised medical detox.
+For a successful and safe detox, the individual should be in supervised detox.

 Some clients benefit from medication-assisted treatment (MAT) to help them during detox and in the early months of recovery.
 The use of the drugs has the potential for abuse, so MAT patients should be monitored and the drug should not be prescribed indefinitely.
 These MAT drugs include Suboxone, which is composed of buprenorphine and naloxone, and naltrexone.
 These drugs can help reduce cravings as a result of the impact they have on the brain’s opioid receptors.

-Prescription drug addiction can indeed be overcome with commitment to recovery and a solid aftercare program that includes sober living and outpatient therapy following the inpatient program.
+Prescription drug addiction can indeed be overcome with a commitment to recovery and a solid aftercare program that includes sober living and outpatient therapy following the inpatient program.

 Golf Drug Rehab Provides Effective Treatment for Prescription Drug Addiction

 Golf Drug Rehab is an elite drug and alcohol rehabilitation program in Southern California, located in the coastal region of Orange County, California.
 When wondering how to beat prescription drug addiction, we provide the most current, evidence-based treatment methods available for a successful recovery from prescription opioids, stimulants, and benzodiazepines.
 Our unique program model combines proven psychotherapy modalities, such as cognitive behavioral therapy, dialectical behavior therapy, contingency management, and motivation enhancement therapy, with recreational golf.
 Our clients enjoy the use of three amazing local golf courses to help aid them, providing exercise and enjoyment, while they are in treatment.
-For more information, please contact Golf Drug Rehab today at (877) 958-5320
+For more information, please contact Golf Drug Rehab today at [phone_number]